Sningi/tornado_blog/README.md

-#1 Init database
-    #see the text mariadb.sql
+#1 Init database by see the text mariadb.sql

     #
     MariaDB [blog]> select * from category;